brunoterkaly/AzureScenarios/MigratingDBToSQLVM/Hol.md

 ﻿<a name="Title"></a>
-# Migrating an On-Premises SQL Server 2012 Database to Windows Azure #
+# Migrating an On-Premises SQL Server 2012 Database to Windows Azure Virtual Machine #

 ---
 <a name="Overview"></a>